objectbox/objectbox-sync-examples/tasks/server-mongo-compose/README.md

 Note: If you actually want to use your local MongoDB server, you may prefer the "plain" Docker example without "Compose".
 This example is available in the [../server-docker](../server-docker/README.md) directory.

+## ObjectBox Database

+The ObjectBox database is created inside the "objectbox" subdirectory of this directory.
+This is done by the Docker volume mapping `.:/data`, which mounts the current directory (.) from the host into the container at /data, allowing the container to access files from your project directory.

+To **delete the database** to start fresh, simply delete the "objectbox" directory when the services are down, e.g. after `docker compose down`.

 ## Documentation